 This article discusses the fundamentals of magnetic healing and will help readers choose which type of magnetic therapy is the most beneficial.
 If you are a personal user, you will have a good grasp of how to evaluate magnetic treatment devices and a better comprehension of magnetic healing.
 Professionals will gain an in-depth understanding of how magnetic field treatment works and the latest breakthroughs in the industry.

 MAGNETIC HEALING: A BRIEF HISTORICAL BACKGROUND

 Although the method is not new, the connection between magnets, health, and well-being is experiencing a renaissance.
 Magnetic healing has a long history and has played an important part in Chinese medicine for over 2000 years.
-A few of the ancient literature in Egypt, India, and Greece describe magnetic treatment.
-Until lately, there was no scientific reason for the magnetic activity.
-Dedicated scholars and the advent of the space era have made significant contributions to our knowledge of magnetization in wellness.
+Some ancient literature in Egypt, India, and Greece describes magnetic treatment.
+Until recently, there was no scientific reason for the magnetic activity.
+Dedicated scholars and the advent of the space era have significantly contributed to our knowledge of magnetization in wellness.

-The magnetic treatment makes use of the inherent energy of magnetism, which is essential to human survival and wellness.
+The magnetic treatment uses the inherent energy of magnetism, which is essential to human survival and wellness.
 As it goes through all tissues and cells, a magnetic field offers a (natural) means to aid the (body's normal healing process).
-Studies have shown Magnets to be an effective treatment for pain reduction by eliminating pain feelings.
+Studies have shown magnets to be an effective treatment for pain reduction by eliminating painful feelings.